Can Vaccines Affect Blood Test Results? | Clear Medical Facts

 The Science Behind Vaccine-Induced False Positives: Myth vs Reality

 Some worry vaccines might cause false positives on certain diagnostic tests unrelated to immunity—for instance, infectious disease screens or cancer markers.
-However, evidence supporting widespread false positives caused directly by vaccines is limited.
+However, evidence supporting widespread false positives caused directly by routine vaccines is limited.

 This balanced view prevents misinformation while acknowledging legitimate concerns about timing effects on test accuracy.